Axway/agent-sdk/docs/utilities/index.md

 func Warnf(format string, args ...interface{})
 ```

-Some of the samples of log using Agent SDK logger
+Some of the samples of logging using Agent SDK logger
 ```
 log.Info("Some thing to log")
 log.Infof("Log entry with format, %s", "additional log ~~message")